-Below are links to resources for sustainability activities in the campus physical environment developed collaboratively between Design & Construction Management, the Physical Plant, and other Facilities & Campus Services departments.
+Below are links to resources for sustainability activities in the campus physical environment developed in collaboration with Design & Construction Management, the Physical Plant, and other Facilities & Campus Services departments.

 An interactive GIS map that provides information on campus sustainability initiatives.
 Projects fall under eight categories: advocacy, building, energy, food, landscape, recycling, transportation, and water.
 Zoom in and select an icon to view a description of each project and reveal additional information, including a project website, photos, and LEED scorecards.
 Zoom out to the campus boundary to view campus-wide projects.

 Calculates and compares the Energy Use Intensity (EUI) for UMass buildings and associates this data with a map to visualize and analyze energy consumption across the campus.
 The application is an extension of an ESRI GIS template and includes navigation icons, printing customization tools, background information options, layers, and a legend in the upper-right hand corner.

 This GIS map showcases campus Brutalist Buildings.
 A side panel displays a photograph of each building and a short description including the architect, contractor, and engineer.
 For current events and more information related to our Brutalist Buildings visit our Brut Webpage and our UMass Amherst + Dartmouth collaborative UMass Brut Webpage.

 The Historic Campus of UMass Amherst walks the reader through UMass Amherst's unique origins as Massachusetts Agricultural College.
 The interactive StoryMap brings you back in time for a closer look at the campus' historic buildings and natural landmarks.